microsoft/AI-Robot-Challenge-Lab/README.md

 1. Go to the `BotRequestHandler` class.
 2. Modify the `handle_message` method:

-* Search for the `#Set Show Stats Handler` comment and then uncomment the following line:
+* Search for the `#Set Show Stats Handler` comment and then uncomment the following lines:

 ```python
     stats = BotCommandHandler.show_stats()